eblen/ParGol/README.md

 The number of generations indicates the number of iterations of the game to run.

+The print size is optional and is the number of rows and columns to print.
+Default size is 100.

-The print frequency, *p*, is optional.
+The print frequency, *p*, is also optional.
 By default, only the first and last
 generations are printed.
 If given, the board is printed every p iterations
 (1 prints all iterations, 2 every other iteration, etc.).